davejg10/nomad_backend/README.md

 You can run the application in a number of ways;

+# Deploying the application

+You can deploy the application to a dev environment using the [.github/workflows/build_and_deploy.yml](.github/workflows/build_and_deploy.yml) workflow.
+This will build and push the image to the central ACR in the `devopsutils` Resource Group.
+It will then deploy this image to the Web App.
+For more information see; [confluence](https://goddard-smith.atlassian.net/wiki/spaces/nomad/pages/22020097/Platform)

+Requirements;
+1) The Nomad infrastructure must be deployed.
+See [confluence](https://goddard-smith.atlassian.net/wiki/spaces/nomad/pages/24739951/Deployment+steps)

+# Local development

 ### Using Docker-Compose

 A docker-compose.yml file has been created in the root directory.
 This compose file;